uicperformance/broadcast/README.md

 There are no performance expectations on this assignment, except that it should keep making progress, quickly forward messages, and handle a variety of client settings (including the default setting), with multiple clients (but no more than 10).

 If you have a couple of clients running, try connecting with two `nc` clients as well, and type in one to see if the other receives it.
 The test clients will complain, but that's ok.

+Keep in mind that using AI tools is legitimate in this class.
+It's _not_ always the best way to learn - they lie, they don't really know what's going on, and if you let them do your work for you, you probably won't know what's going on either in the end.
+That said, they're also incredibly good tools, so don't dismiss them, just try not to depend on them.